top of page

 Her book, The Path of Blessing (Bell Tower 1998/Jewish Lights 2003) is an exploration of the profound spiritual wisdom that lies in the Jewish practice of blessing.

 She is the creator of the unique P'nai Or Siddurim for Shabbat and High Holidays, and other innovative approaches to prayer and liturgy.
-She and her husband Hazzan Jack Kessler teach in an array of Jewish and interfaith settings.
+She and her husband Hazzan Jack Kessler z”l spent decades teaching in an array of Jewish and interfaith settings.

 Daniel Sheff

 A graduate of DLTI 2, Daniel has become a core member of the DLTI staff as a teacher, shamess and soul-catcher, bringing many gifts to our collaborative work.
-Daniel has been a lay leader of Shabbat and holiday services, and founded a worship community in the greater Boston area.
-He is a physician who practices internal medicine and rheumatology, and is a graduate of A Society of Souls’ program in Kabbalistic Healing, a training in healing and spiritual awakening.
-He lives in Conway, MA, and shares his life with his wife Hanna Sherman and their three daughters.
+Daniel has been a lay leader of Shabbat and holiday services, and founded Hineini Havurah, a worship community in the greater Boston area.
+He is a retired physician who practiced internal medicine and rheumatology, and is a graduate of A Society of Souls’ program in Kabbalistic Healing, a training in healing and spiritual awakening.
+He lives in Conway, MA, and shares his life with his wife Hanna Sherman and their three adult daughters.

 Abbe Lyons.jpg